krossetti/DDL-DC/entity-resolution-basics.md

  - Description (Description of the event or visit)
  - RELEASE_DATE (The date this set of logs were released to the public)

-The data source itself can be exported in a variety of formats to include, .json, .csv, and .xlsx, .pdf, .xlm, and RSS.
-With 5 million data sets it can be a bit daunting for different formats.

 ## Tailoring the code